tobocop2/muxbee/README.md

 > **Early Development:** muxbee is experimental and bridge failures are expected.
 When bridges stop working, use `muxbee update` (or `u` in TUI) to pull latest images and restart.
 For local  use only

 A batteries-included Matrix starter kit, chat bridge stack, and orchestrator.
-Built with Go and Docker, a single binary that puts all your messages in one place — WhatsApp, Signal, Discord, Telegram, and more — without editing config files or managing secrets.
+Built with Go and Docker, a single binary that facilitates putting all your messages in one place.
+The only manual configuration is authentication with each service which doesn't have to be done often and should take a few minutes at most.

 ![muxbee demo](assets/demo.gif)